DavidAwad/IPv86/README.md

 ## WARNING.
 This is volatile assembly code and will suck to use.
 ### Also May only work on windows...

-Other additions:
+If you're on OSX you can try [this](https://lord.io/blog/2014/assembly-on-osx/) Other additions:
 Makes sure that it is the GET command
 Can resume download (tested with Go!Zilla)